dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 ### Maintaining the Signaling Session {#maintaining-signaling-session}

-DOTS clients, servers and relays periodically send heartbeats to each other over the signal channel, per Operational Requirements discussed in [I-D.ietf-dots-requirements].
+DOTS clients and servers periodically send heartbeats to each other over the signal channel, per Operational Requirements discussed in [I-D.ietf-dots-requirements].
 DOTS agent operators SHOULD configure the heartbeat interval such that the frequency does not lead to accidental denials of service due to the overwhelming number of heartbeats a DOTS agent must field.